intramuros/abm/README.md

 ### ``ecosystem/agent2.py``

 The additional extra agent class to recreate Fig.2 in Kefi et.al (2007).
-Each patch has some independent parameters, instead of global parameters used in the original agent.
+Instead of global parameters used in the original agent implementation, some parameters are calculated for each agent independently.

 ### ``ecosystem/model.py``

 The **EcoModel** class is the model container.
-It is instantiated with parameters ``b`` - plant establishment probability of an empty site, ``m`` - mortality probability of a vegetated site, and additional parameters found in the accompanying ``config_file.json`` file.
+It is instantiated with parameters ``b`` - plant establishment probability of an empty site, ``m`` - mortality probability of a vegetated site and a set of additional parameters found in the accompanying ``config_file.json`` file.

 ### ``ecosystem/server.py``

 This code defines and launches the in-browser visualization for the model.
-Each cell is a rectangle, with a color based on its condition. *Vegetated* sites are green, *Empty* sites red, and *Degraded* sites are black.
+Each cell is a rectangle, with a color based on its condition. *Vegetated* sites are green, *Empty* sites are red, and *Degraded* sites are grey.

 ### ``ecosystem/config_file.json``